kroyxt/elp-documentation/docs/faq/README.md

 ## Who is this language for?

-This language can be utilised by anyone.
-However, Richard Delamore (Evildea) stated a specific target audience for the language in his original proposal.
+Although this language can be learned and utilized by anyone, Richard Delamore, the instigator of the project stated a specific target audience for the language in his original proposal.

 The end goal of this project is to create a language parents can raise their children speaking natively alongside their other native languages.
 The children would acquire this language like any other native language.
-Then, when the child starts their education, the parent would instruct them in how to analyse and parse their own native language to gain access to a wide range of mathematical and scientific knowledge.
-This will help the child to gain an intuitive understanding of the world around them and lower the amount of rote memorisation required.
+Then, when the child starts their education, the parent would instruct them on how to analyze and parse their native language to gain access to a wide range of mathematical and scientific knowledge.
+This will help the child to gain an intuitive understanding of the world around them and lower the amount of rote memorization required.

 ## What knowledge will be encapsulated?

-The primary decider will be pertinence of usage (pertinence based for school-age or living day-by-day).
-We aim to include knowledge that speakers can use on a day to day basis.

-The fields of knowledge that will be encapsulated are

 ::: tip We’re currently accepting proposals. present your proposal in [Reddit](https://www.reddit.com/r/EncapsulatedLanguage/new/)
 :::

+The primary disciplines whose fundamentals will be encapsulated within the language are:

-**Formal Sciences:**
+**Formal Science**

-- Maths
+- Math

+**Natural Science**
 - Physics
 - Chemistry
 - Biology
 - Geology

-**Composite Sciences:**
+**Composite Sciences**
 - Technology (Engineering)
 - Medicine
 - Agronomy
 - Geography

-**Additional Fields:**

-- Music

-**Possible Additional Fields:**

-There has been a suggestion to include knowledge from these scientific fields.
-We aren’t against this but haven’t seen any proposals.
+**Social Science**
 - Psychology
 - Sociology

-- Economy
-- Art.
+A large array of knowledge from other disciplines will also be encapsulated.
+The primary decider on what knowledge is encapsulated and isn't will be pertinence of usage for school-age children.
+The aim is to store the fundamental concepts of each of these disciplines, not the entire discipline itself.

 ## How will knowledge be encapsulated?